-The klia2 terminal is built to be Malaysia’s Next Generation International Airport Hub that allows seamless connectivity for both local and international low-cost & full-service carriers.
+Terminal 2 (klia2) is designed to be the Next Generation International Airport Hub for Malaysia to facilitate seamless connectivity for both local and international low-cost & full-service carriers like AirAsia.

-A comprehensive list of facilities and services is provided at the klia2 terminal for your travel convenience.
+Terminal 2 (klia2) provides a comprehensive list of facilities and services for your travel convenience.

-Do you need a night stay near the Kuala Lumpur International Airport Terminal 1 or Terminal 2 (klia2)?
+Do you need a night stay near the Kuala Lumpur International Airport Terminal 1 (KLIA) or Terminal 2 (klia2)?
 Or you are looking for a hotel at the Kuala Lumpur City Centre, Bukit Bintang, Chinatown Kuala Lumpur, and other places?

 Over the last few years, the public transportation system within the Klang Valley (Kuala Lumpur) region has improved by leap and bound.